chainguard-dev/kolide-google-matcher/README.md

 ## Requirements

-* A Kolide API key [https://k2.kolide.com/3361/settings/admin/developers/api_keys](Create a New Key)
+* A Kolide API key [Create a New Key](https://k2.kolide.com/3361/settings/admin/developers/api_keys)
 * Access to a Google Workspace admin console
 * The Go Programming Language